devops329/devops/instruction/grafana/grafana.md

    > ![Setup account](setupAccount.png)

-1. Continue with the sign up process.
+1. Continue with the sign-up process.
 This takes a few minutes as they spin up resources for you in their cloud hosting environment.
 Once it is done you will see the setup options.
 Press the `Skip setup` option in the top right corner and select `I'm already familiar with Grafana`.
 1. Click on the hamburger menu in the top left corner and wander around the functionality that is available there.

 ### Grafana architecture